Mellow-3D/mellow-3d.github.io/pages/mydoc/fly_boards/fly-e3_v2/fly_e3_v2_canboot_usb2can.md

 installKlipperName: "Klipper for USB to CAN Bridge Mode configuration section"
 ---

-## Configuring and installing CanBoot bootloader for USB to CaN Bridge Mode
+## Configuring and installing CanBoot bootloader for USB to CAN Bridge Mode

 {% include custom/mcu/stm32f4/canboot_compile_usb_deployer.html %}